eikek/docspell/website/site/content/docs/joex/file-processing.md

 footprint.

-The setting `clear-stanford-nlp-interval` allows to define an idle time after which the model files are cleared from memory.
+The setting `clear-stanford-nlp-interval` allows to define an idle time after which the language models are cleared from memory.
 This allows memory to be reclaimed by the OS.
 The timer starts after the last file has been processed.
 If you can afford it, it is recommended to disable it by setting it to `0`.